 The "faux" medieval Neuschwanstein Castle was built by mad King Ludwig in the late 19th century and is one of the most famous attractions in southern Germany.
 A predecessor and inspiration for the Disney-style castles that have captured the imagination of children for a century and a half.
 We'll pedal or walk to the castle for a 35 minute guided visit.
-After our visit we'll ride to the bustling town of Füssen and then cross the border into Austria to Heiterwang, a small village in the Alps.
+After our visit we'll cross the border into Austria to Heiterwang, a small village in the Alps.
 Our hotel tonight is beautifully situated next to a crystal clear lake.

 Lodging: Hotel Fischer am See